Pressing On (Relient K song): Music video

-A music video was made for this song, and it was released at the same time that the album itself was released.
+A music video for "Pressing On" was released in 2001.
 The music video shows the at-the-time four band members as they walked from a van to a building where their video is to be shot.
 However, the band is instantly swamped by fans.
 Security guards desperately try to keep the fans away, but the band continues to look forward and walk towards the building anyway.
 Once they are inside, another fan who awaits them charges in their direction.
 Two more security guards take the man away as the band shows up on set.
 An extra scene is added at the end, where the director refers to their music as "Whatever you guys are playing these days".
 The music video also has many shots of the band performing the song, which are cut into the scenes of them walking through the fans.

-On a post to their official message board, Thiessen admitted that the band was originally going to shoot a video for the song "Sadie Hawkins Dance", but had to change to "Pressing On" at the last minute because of a low budget.
+The group was originally set to record a music video for another song, "Sade Hawkins Dance" in July 2001 and was supposed to feature Gary Coleman in the video.
+However, on a post to their official message board, Thiessen admitted that the band had to change to "Pressing On" at the last minute because of a low budget.
 Having only several days to plan the video, it was pulled together very quickly.
-"Sadie Hawkins Dance" was to have Gary Coleman in the video originally.

 The video is also included on the gold edition of The Anatomy of the Tongue in Cheek.